 - In WiaTag click the plus sign (“+”) and select Send position.

 - The icon of the unit should appear in the location you and your phone is currently at:

 and in GPS Trace

-This brief demo shows how straightforward it is to connect devices to platforms and how flespi devices facilitate forking communication to multiple business applications, potentially, over multiple protocols.
+This brief demo shows how straightforward it is to connect GPS tracking devices to fleet management platforms and how flespi facilitates forking communication to multiple business applications over multiple protocols.